kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 ## QR Codes and Their Limitations

 QR codes were invented by the Japanese company Denso Wave in the mid-90s as a way to get higher information density in machine-readable optical labels.
 They support a number of encoding methods including numeric digits, alphanumerics, kanji, and raw text.
 Although the QR format does have an encoding called "byte mode", each byte in this mode represents an ISO 8859-1 character, not binary data.

+[ECI](https://symbology.dev/docs/encoding.html#extended-channel-interpolation-eci) escape sequences allow encoding of nonstandard text encodings, but each escape code bloats the message with out-of-band data (they have to be long in order to minimize the chance of misinterpreting data as escapes), and still binary data is not supported 😞

-So there's no way to directly encode binary data into a QR code.
+If you did try to write binary data, it would likely just end up garbled once a reader tries to interpret it as text (some decoders apply heuristics to guess at the intended format, complicating things even further).
+So there's no reliable way to directly encode binary data into a QR code, let alone ad-hoc structured binary data.

 ...
 Or is there?
-With a little creative thinking and some algorithmic tweaks, it is possible to work around this limitation to encode binary data into a QR code.
+With a little creative thinking, some minor algorithmic tweaks and the [Concise Encoding format](https://concise-encoding.org), it's possible to work around this limitation to reliably read and write binary ad-hoc structured data in QR codes!

 To see how, let's take a look at the text encoding used for "byte mode": **ISO 8859-1**.